 The first thing to do is be aware of electronic pickpockets but unfortunately, they aren’t the easiest to spot.
 What you need to do is be aware of the people around you and watch out for anyone who is acting suspiciously.

-The second thing to do is only carry your cards on you when you need them.
-The more you have your cards on you, the more likely you are to get your card skimmed.
+The second thing to do is only carry your credit cards on you when you need them.
+The more you have your RFID -enabled cards on you, the more likely you are to get your card skimmed.
 If you are carrying your cards in a bag, store the cards as close to the center as possible.
 This is because RFID cards only have a small reading range and being in the middle of a bag makes the cards a lot harder to be skimmed.

 The last and most important tip is.
-When carrying your cards always use an RFID Blocking wallet, sleeve, or purse.
+When carrying your cards always use an RFID wallet, sleeve, card, or purse.
 These items give you the best protection as it makes the task of skimming a card much more difficult.

 What is RFID Blocking